SDXorg/pysd/docs/development/adding_functions.rst

      - CallStructure('vector_sort_order', (vec, direction))
      - vector_sort_order(vec, direction)

 To finish, we create a new release notes block at the top of `docs/whats_new.rst` file and update the software version.
-Commit all the changes, includying the test-models repo, and open a new PR.
+Commit all the changes, including the test-models repo, and open a new PR.